-We apply the same statistical model to the results of Experiments 1 and 2, for the same reasons.
-The estimates are listed in Appendix B.4 and plotted below in Figure 4.
-Each plot compares two curves corresponding to the probability densities of two different factors.
-The comparison between the posPol and negPol conditions for relative adjectives (relAdj) in the positive construction (pos) is plotted in the top leftmost plot of Figure 4.
-The comparison between the posPol and negPol conditions is similar to the hypothetical comparison between Michigan and Ohio students outlined above.
-On the x-axis we plot the abstract continuous $(-\infty, +\infty)$ evaluativity scale.
-The probability density curve corresponding to the negPol condition is plotted as a continuous line, while the density curve corresponding to the negPol condition is plotted as a dashed line.
+abstract continuous $(-\infty, +\infty)$ evaluativity scale.
+The probability density curve corresponding to the posPol condition is plotted as a continuous line while the density curve corresponding to the negPol condition is plotted as a dashed line.
 The means of the two distributions are 0 and -0.2, as listed in the plot.
 The two triangles on the x-axis indicate where these means are located: we see that the two triangles are basically on top of each other, indicating that the posPol and negPol conditions are not really distinct.
 This means that, in Experiment 1, subjects did not treat sentences like John is short and sentences like John is tall as different with respect to their evaluativity.

-The four vertical dotted lines in the plot are the thresholds separating the areas under a density curve into five regions: (i) a -2 region, which is the area under the curve that is to the left of the first threshold, i.e., to the left of the leftmost dotted line; (ii) the -1 region, which is the area under the curve between the first threshold and the second threshold; (iii) the 0 region, which is the area under the curve between the second and the third threshold; (iv) the 1 region, which is the area under the curve between the third and the fourth threshold; and finally (v) the 2 region, which is the area under the curve to the right of the fourth (rightmost) threshold.
+The four vertical dotted lines in the plot are the thresholds separating the area under a density curve into five regions: (i) a -2 region, which is the area under the curve that is to the left of the first threshold, i.e. to the left of the leftmost dotted line; (ii) the -1 region, which is the area under the curve between the first threshold and the second threshold; (iii) the 0 region, which is the area under the curve between the second and the third thresholds; (iv) the 1 region, which is the area under the curve between the third and the fourth thresholds; and finally (v) the 2 region, which is the area under the curve to the right of the fourth (rightmost) threshold.

 Figure 4 provides plots for both adjective classes - relAdj in the first column, absAdj in the second column - and for all five construction types - pos in the first row, objComp in the second row, objEq in the third row, subjComp in the fourth row, and finally subjEq in the fifth row.
-Note that the thresholds (the dotted vertical lines) are in the exact same place in all the plots: their placement is estimated based on the whole data and their position is the one that fits/accounts for the data the best.
+It should be noted that the thresholds (the dotted vertical lines) are in the exact same places in all of the plots: their placement is estimated based on the whole data set and their positions are the ones that fit/account for the data the best.